 Information for Applicants from Foreign Institutions

-In addition to the Application for Admission and application fee, registering with the LSDAS and taking the LSAT, J.D. applicants who have earned undergraduate degrees from academic institutions outside the United States or Canada must have their foreign transcripts evaluated by a credentials evaluation service.
+In addition to the completing the Application for Admission, submitting an application fee, registering with the LSAC's Credential Assembly Service, and taking the LSAT, J.D. applicants who have earned undergraduate degrees from academic institutions outside the United States or Canada must have their transcripts evaluated by a credentials evaluation service.

-Note: LL.M. applicants, see the details for foreign applicants in the Application Process pages for your particular LL.M. program of interest.
+Note: LL.M. applicants, see the details for international applicants in the Application Process pages for your particular LL.M. program of interest.

 The one exception to this requirement is if the foreign education was completed through a study abroad, consortium or exchange program sponsored by a U.S. or Canadian institution, and the work is clearly indicated as such on the home campus transcript.